Mass Atrocities, the Responsibility to Protect and the Future of Human Rights ‘If Not Now, When?’

-The book ambitiously weaves together history and politics to explain all of the major situations where mass atrocities have occurred, or been prevented, over the 15 years since R2P was adopted at the 2005 UN World Summit.
+This book ambitiously weaves together history and politics to explain all of the major situations where mass atrocities have occurred, or been prevented, over the 15 years since the 'Responsibility to Protect' (R2P) was adopted at the 2005 UN World Summit.

-The author provides a history of human rights, mass atrocities and the principle of the "Responsibility to Protect" (R2P) from the perspective of someone whose day job has been to work with the UN Security Council, various governments and civil society to help ensure the international community does not fail those who face the threat of genocide, war crimes and crimes against humanity today.
+The author provides a history of human rights, mass atrocities and the principle of the R2P from the perspective of someone whose day job has been to work with the UN Security Council, various governments and civil society to help ensure the international community does not fail those who face the threat of genocide, war crimes and crimes against humanity today.
 It examines the implementation of the controversial principle of R2P since 2011 and how we end the politics of impunity, indifference and inaction once and for all.
-Using case studies from Iraq, Syria, Myanmar, and Libya, the book offers a unique perspective regarding how we make "never again" a living principle, rather than a cliché and how we end the politics of impunity, indifference and inaction once and for all.
+Using case studies from Iraq, Syria, Myanmar and Libya, the book offers a unique perspective regarding how we make 'never again' a living principle, rather than a cliché and how we end the politics of impunity, indifference and inaction once and for all.

 Introduction: It wasn’t supposed to be this way